 Materials, back panel type, colour, and accessories will affect the total cost.

-Single-Sided Gondola Shelving works well along perimeter walls.
-Double-sided gondola Shelving suits high-traffic areas where products need to be accessed from both sides.
+Basically, single-sided units works well along perimeter walls, while double-sided ones suits high-traffic areas where products need to be accessed from both sides.

 Deeper shelves (e.g. 450mm vs 300mm) allow for larger or bulkier products but increase material usage and price.